Pratyusha-Duvvuri/SimpleToDo/README.md

-# SimpleToDo
-This is the application that we created on the first day!!!

-# Project 1 - *Name of App Here*
+# Project 1 - *SimpleToDo*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+SimpleToDo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: Pratyusha Duvvuri

-Time spent: **4** hours spent in total
+Time spent: 4 hours spent in total

 ## User Stories